Benefits of Not Drinking Alcohol

 In a study of college students, more than 66% said they engaged in “regrettable social behaviors” while drinking.[10]
 Alcohol lowers your inhibitions, making it easier to say or do things while drunk that you’d never do while sober.

-Once you stop drinking, you won’t wake up wondering whom you should apologize to for your actions the night before.
+Once you stop drinking, you won’t wake up wondering who you should apologize to for your actions the night before.
 You’ll be in control of your decisions.

 Each body is different, but in general, quitting follows a predictable timeline that looks like this:

-People with significant alcohol misuse history may experience a difficult withdrawal period during the first week.
-Their doctors often use medications like benzodiazepines to help guide them to sobriety safely, and after the first week, they start to feel more like themselves.
+People with significant alcohol misuse history may experience a difficult withdrawal period during the first week after quitting.
+Their doctors often use medications like benzodiazepines to help detox them safely and comfortably, and after the first week, they start to feel more like themselves.

-Standard, daily drinkers without alcohol use disorder may notice that they sleep better and awaken with newfound vigor and energy.
+Drinkers without alcohol use disorder may notice that within the first week of quitting, they sleep better and awaken with newfound vigor and energy.

-You may start to lose weight, or conversely, if you have been malnourished, you may begin to renourish your body and find you are gaining healthy weight again.
-Your sleep will likely improve.
+Within one month of stopping alcohol, you may start to lose weight, or conversely, if you have been malnourished, you may begin to renourish your body and find you are gaining healthy weight again.
+Your sleep and mood will likely improve.

 Your organs, including your liver, make great strides in healing during this first month.
 Your bloodwork may show signs of improvement, and your doctor may be pleased with how well you’re feeling.